jagterberg/jagterberg.github.io/index.md

 Hello!
 I am a graduate student at Johns Hopkins working on my master's in applied mathematics and statistics.
 I am advised by Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/).
 I am broadly interested in algorithms and statistical models for networks, and I am planning to work in this area during my PhD in Statistics.
+You can read about my projects [here](/pages/projects.html).

 This summer, I was a research assistant for Carey Priebe, and I attended the [D3M](https://www.darpa.mil/program/data-driven-discovery-of-models) workshop in Arlington, VA developing Python code for graph-based problems.
 In addition, I have helped develop the [iGraphMatch](https://github.com/dpmcsuss/iGraphMatch)